bartificer/programming-by-stealth/docs/_tidbits/tidbit11.md

 }
 ```

+_**Note:** when pasting multi-line PowerShell snippets like function declarations, paste them in all at once as once paste!_

-If you paste this into a PowerShell Terminal you can then use your function exactly like it was any other PowerShell command:
+If you paste this into a PowerShell terminal you can then use your function exactly like it was any other PowerShell command:

 ```pwsh
 Write-HelloWorld